-I have just been eliminated from a $1,500 buy-in event and have decided to sit down in a $1/$3 Pot-Limit Omaha cash game because the list is too long for the No-Limit Hold’em tables.
+I've just been eliminated from a $1,500 buy-in event and decided to sit down in a $1/$3 Pot-Limit Omaha cash game because the list is too long for the No-Limit Hold’em tables.

 I sit down with $300.
 Once I lose the $300 I will go home; a promise I made to my wife, who worries when I play cash games because I have a propensity to turn into the Hulk when I lose.

 I build my stack up to $1,200 and I am feeling good.
 Then I lose a hand when I am way ahead.
 It happens again, and again, and I am broke.
 I pull a dollar bill out of my pocket and put it on the table.

 “I’ll be right back,” I smile.
 I am not smiling on the inside.
 The Beast has a hold of my brain and is shaking it, screaming throughout the halls of my limbic system.

 “Why can’t you be the lucky one who wins a million!”